judoski366/Data-Driven_Atm-Optimization/README.md

  - Microsoft SQL Server
  - Microsoft Power BI Desktop
- - Microsoft Fabric to efficiently manage and analyze data.
-The primary data source for this project is the datakliq_education_hub specifically, their Cohort 3 project dataset.
+ - The primary data source for this project is the datakliq_education_hub specifically, their Cohort 3 project dataset.

 ---
 ## Dataset Description: